Maximum entanglement of mixed symmetric states under unitary transformations: Symmetric two-qubit states

-In this section, we deduce from the previous results bounds of the radius of the maximal ball contained in $\SAS$ and the minimal ball that includes $\SAS$, both centred on the maximally mixed symmetric state $\rho_0\propto \mathds{1}$.
-These balls have been studied recently in \cite{Hal:13,Adh:21} in the full-Hilbert space for qubit-qudit systems.
-We first define the distance $r$ between a state $\rho_S$ and $\rho_0$ through the decomposition
+In this subsection, we derive, from the previous results, the radii of the maximal ball contained in $\SAS$ and the minimal ball that includes $\SAS$, both centred on the maximally mixed state in the symmetric subspace $\rho_0 = (N+1)^{-1} \mathbb{1}_{N+1}$ with $\mathbb{1}_{N+1}$ the identity matrix of size $N+1$.
+We denote by $r$ the Hilbert-Schmidt distance between a state $\rho_S$ and $\rho_0$